 Kentucky is a “choice no-fault” state.
-As such a KY motorist can choose to insure their vehicle under the tort system or the no fault system.
+As such, a Kentucky motorist can choose to insure their vehicle under the tort system or the no-fault system.

-Under the KY no-fault insurance system, you are required to purchase personal injury protection (PIP) coverage that helps pay the cost of injuries regardless of who was at fault in the accident.
-If you choose the no fault option, basic KY PIP coverage is $10,000 for medical expenses, loss of income or services, and funeral expenses.
+Under the Kentucky no-fault insurance system, you must purchase personal injury protection (PIP) coverage that helps pay the cost of injuries regardless of who was at fault in the accident.
+If you choose the no-fault option, basic KY PIP coverage is $10,000 for medical expenses, loss of income or services, and funeral expenses.

-When buying the basic personal injury protection coverage in Kentucky you forfeit your right to sue the other driver in an accident for the cost of injuries, unless the cost exceeds a certain level set by the state (threshold).
+When buying basic personal injury protection coverage in Kentucky, you forfeit your right to sue the other driver in an accident for the cost of injuries unless the cost exceeds a certain level set by the state (threshold).

-Kentucky, as well as Kansas, Massachusetts, Minnesota, North Dakota, Utah and Hawaii use a monetary threshold.
+Kentucky, Kansas, Massachusetts, Minnesota, North Dakota, Utah and Hawaii use a monetary threshold.
 States with verbal thresholds include Florida, Michigan, New Jersey, New York and Pennsylvania.
 New Jersey and Pennsylvania are also choice no-fault states just as Kentucky is.

-Subsection c notes that tort liability is not so limited for injury to a person who is not an owner, operator, maintainer or user of a motor vehicle within subsection (1) of this section, nor for injury to the passenger of a motorcycle arising out of the maintenance or use of such motorcycle.
+Tort liability is not limited to injury to a person who is not an owner, operator, maintainer or user of a motor vehicle, nor for injury to the passenger of a motorcycle arising out of the maintenance or use of such motorcycle.

-If you instead as a Kentucky motorist reject no-fault you can expect to pay a higher premium, however you are unrestricted in their right to seek compensation for injuries caused by other drivers.
-By rejecting no-fault coverage you are not protected from lawsuits if you cause injuries to another party in an accident.
+If you instead of a Kentucky motorist reject no-fault you can expect to pay a higher premium.
+However, you are unrestricted in your right to seek compensation for injuries caused by other drivers.
+By rejecting no-fault coverage, you are not protected from lawsuits if you cause injuries to another party in an accident.

-Get free car insurance quotes for Kentucky car insurance here with us.
+Get free car insurance quotes for Kentucky car insurance here.